 Public transit providers are dealing with fast-changing cities and even faster-changing customer demands.
 They ask for comfort, convenience and speed, while increasing traffic flows cause gridlocks and delays.

 The secret of successful transit companies therefore lies in two things: a strong focus on rider communication and a solid IT backbone to streamline collaboration with partners and clients.
 A combination of both sounds undoable, expensive and too good to be true.
 Yet, Sound Transit makes it happen with the help of the Yenlo team.

-Sound Transit is a public transit provider that serves the urban areas of the counties King, Pierce and Snohomish (Washington, USA).
+Sound Transit is a public transit provider that serves the urban areas of Washington, USA.
 They have their own trains and buses, but also manage customer payment systems, track works and the construction of bridges and tunnels.
-To get every traveler from A to B as fast and as comfortable as possible, Sound Transit closely collaborates with local transit providers, that have their own vehicles and time schedules.

 Being a regional transit authority, it is their job to partner with the local transit agencies to create an integrated regional high-capacity transportation system.
 Quite a challenge, especially when you consider the public character of the agency.